 To support their capstone research experience, Honors Program students must complete the Department's two-semester research/thesis writing sequence, typically in the senior year.
 In the Fall semester, all honors candidates from across departmental sub-fields will enroll in Honors Research I (ANTH-UA 950) for 2 points in which research methods will be taught and individualized to fit the student's topic – e.g., assembling a bibliography; constructing hypotheses; using secondary, primary and occasionally original sources to generate data; and analyzing data.
 In the Spring semester, all thesis writers will enroll in Honors Research II (ANTH-UA 951) for two points to share their evolving theses with the group.
 In both semesters the student should also register for 2 points of independent study with his or her faculty adviser.

 A draft of the Honors Thesis must be completed by three weeks prior to the end of the semester in which the student graduates in order to give the two thesis readers sufficient time to comment on the thesis so revisions can be made.
 The final draft of the thesis must be turned in to the Department by the last day of the semester.
 The scope and length of an Honor's Thesis will vary by sub-field, but will typically be 40 to 60 double-spaced pages in length.
 Honors candidates are strongly encouraged to formally present posters/papers at the Dean’s Undergraduate Research Conference and within the department.

-Students must print out an additional copy of their thesis, bind it, and turn it into Star Jimenez, the Undergraduate Administrative Aide, when their thesis is due to their faculty advisors.
+Students must print out an additional copy of their thesis, bind it, and turn it in to the Undergraduate Administrative Aide, when their thesis is due to their faculty advisors.
 This copy of their thesis will be kept on file for reference for future Honors students.
 However, the names of the authors on these copies will be redacted so as to comply with FERPA regulations.